mreider/fritter/README.md

 1. Compile a list of feature requests that you have not prioritized
 2. Ask your engineering lead to help you size each feature in terms of XS, S, M, L, and XL
 3. Create a YAML file, based on the example [here](https://github.com/mreider/fritter/blob/master/yamls/survey2.yml)
-4. Upload the YAML file to /uploadyaml and send an email to your users to complete the Survey.
+4. Upload the YAML file via the /loadyaml page and send an email to your users to complete the Survey.

 ## How did you come up with the increments of $?